vesavlad/datatools-ui/docs/user/editor/patterns.md

 ## Stop sequence
 ### Adding stops
-To start creating a pattern, click on the `+ Add stop` button.
+To start creating a pattern, click the `+ Add stop` button.
 From here, zoom in on the map and add stops by clicking on them and clicking the green plus symbol: `+`.

-Alternatively, scroll to the end of the stop sequence and select `+ Add stop by name` which will provide a dropdown of options to select from.
+Alternatively, scroll to the end of the stop sequence and click `+ Add stop by name` which will provide a dropdown of options to click from.
 From there, you'll have the option to add the stop to the end or to the beginning of the pattern.

 <img src="https://datatools-builds.s3.amazonaws.com/docs/patterns/pattern-add-stop.png" style="box-shadow: 3px 3px 3px gray; border-radius: 10px;">